astrellon/teaching/docs/modernApp/index.md

         <span>{`Button clicked ${buttonClickTimes} times`}</span>
     </p>
 </main>;

-//*: So for the sack of formatting the JSX example will actually
-//   contain whitespace between each element whereas the first
-//   example does not contain the whitespace.
 ```

 Actually accounting for number of characters written the JSX example isn't really any better but it should be more readable.